ceskare/game_theory/README.md

 # game_theory
-Python realization of game theory (like this implimentation https://ncase.me/trust/).
+A game-theoretic Python implementation that allows you to predict the outcome of games with different behaviors that lead to benefits.
-*Without applicarion interface
+(like this implimentation https://ncase.me/trust/ but without application interface).